aphilippartd/computeless-rag/README.md

 ### 4.4 Deploying the SAM project

-Deploying this SAM project involves several steps that are streamlined by the SAM CLI, a command line tool that allows you to build, test, and deploy AWS serverless applications using SAM templates.
+Deploying this SAM project involves several steps streamlined by the SAM CLI, a command-line tool that allows you to build, test, and deploy AWS serverless applications using SAM templates.
 Here’s how to deploy our project:

 **Pre-Requisites:**